sdowding/resume/README.md

 * Prepared documentation for software architecture, use cases, data models, sequence diagrams, class diagrams and other UML diagrams, solution designs, detailed technical specifications, impact analysis, and application integration mapping documents.

 ##### Automated Time Tracking for Field Workers
-* Real time collection of field work progress on work orders that were collected and processed asyncronessly using NServiceBus endpoints hosted as windows services.
+* Real time collection of employee progress on work orders that were processed asyncronessly using NServiceBus endpoints hosted as windows services.
 * Updates collected from the field works were used to automatically generate timecards, allocate overtime, and allow for work to be tracked against assets.
 * Privided an ASP.NET MVC application to allow supervisors to review, correct, and approve generated timecards.